desmaref/is426-pm2.5-analysis/README.md

 -------------- | -------------
-State Code (FIPS) |  The state FPIS code, a integer number identifying the state County Code (FIPS) | The County FPIS code, a integer number identifying the county of the observation Area Name (including legal/statistical area description) | Contains the name of the county which is accociated with the State andCounty codes
+State Code (FIPS) |  The state FPIS code, a integer number identifying the state County Code (FIPS) | The County FPIS code, a integer number identifying the county of the observation Area Name (including legal/statistical area description) | Contains the name of the county which is accociated with the State and County codes

 ## Assumptions